Welcome to another informative blog from InstrumentationBlog.com about HMI. Today we are going to see all about HMI.

 HMI may come in the form of the built-in screen on machines, computers, tablets, etc. but after all these forms the purpose is the same as an interacting human with machines.

 A small plant or industrial site can be controlled or monitored using one centrally located HMI.
-Many HMIs can be connected in parallel with single PLC.
+Many HMIs can be connected in parallel with a single PLC.
 Therefore it will be easy to troubleshoot faults without disturbing the operator.

 How does HMI work?